nakigoe/nakigoe/README.md

 For hiring managers and potential job offers: [Nakigoe LinkedIn](https://www.linkedin.com/in/nakigoe)

 ## Skill, Server and Website Penetration Testing Script in Bash
 ⭐ A Bash-script for server and website penetration testing.
-Tries to locate real server IPs behind Cloudflare, tests servers by real IPs and websites by domain names.
+Locates real server IPs behind Cloudflare, tests servers by real IPs and websites by domain names.

 ## Bash, Ansible Automata
 ⭐ A Bash script to create and test your starting Ansible template on a Docker container with SSH setup before running the Ansible project on a physical remote server.